Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 • Vehicle impoundment

 Drivers have a right to contest the license suspension by requesting a formal review hearing.
-However, they only are allowed 10 days to demand the hearing.
-The Tallahassee juvenile lawyers at Pumphrey Law can help underage drivers through the lengthy process.
+However, they are only given 10 days to request the hearing.
+The Tallahassee juvenile lawyers at Pumphrey Law can help underage drivers through this lengthy process.

-If a driver younger than 21 refuse to submit to a chemical test, his or her license automatically will be suspended for a year for a first offense and 18 months for a subsequent suspension.
-If a driver takes the test and fails, however, his or her license will be suspected for six months for a first offense and a year for a subsequent suspension.
+If a driver younger than 21 refuses to submit to a chemical test, his or her license automatically will be suspended for one year for the first DUI offense and 18 months for a second offense.

 Indirect Under 21 DUI Consequences

-Besides the possible punishments and penalties that can be imposed by the court, a young person also faces a myriad of indirect consequences that can occur if convicted of driving under the influence.
-The consequences can have a long-term impact on the driver.
+Besides the possible punishments and penalties that can be imposed by the court, a young person can also face a myriad of indirect consequences if they are convicted of a juvenile DUI.
+These consequences can have a long-term impact on the driver.
 Some possible consequences include:

-• Disciplinary actions from their high school or college, including being expelled from school, especially if the young person has prior disciplinary action or the drunk driving offense occurred on campus.
+• Disciplinary actions from their school or university, including expulsion, especially if the young person has prior disciplinary action or the drunk driving offense occurred on campus;

-• A permanent mark on the young person’s criminal record which can never be sealed or expunged.
+• A permanent mark on the minor or under 21’s criminal record which can never be sealed or expunged.
 This can create problems when applying for jobs, housing and governmental assistance, including financial aid.

-Finding a DUI Attorney for Under Age 21 DUI Cases in Tallahassee, FL
+Finding a DUI Attorney for Underage DUI Cases in Tallahassee, FL

 Back to Top